• This field is for validation purposes and should be left unchanged.

 Meanwhile in Scone, the Russley Rural Retreat B&B has five colourful bedrooms each with their own personality, in a homestead with wrap around verandas, polished floors and high ceilings, with homemade jams, cakes and biscuits to enjoy in the kitchen.

-You can either book a single room at Russley or if you’re travelling with friends or if just want to splash out on private home that sleeps up to ten all to yourself, can also book the entire house.
+You can either book a single room at Russley or if you’re travelling with friends and want to splash out on private home that sleeps up to ten, you can also book the entire house.

 Scone to Tamworth – 132km